chrisgoingturbo/website/content/posts/aesthetic-desktop-setup/index.md

 If you want to follow the tutorial in real-time, check out the full video [here](https://www.youtube.com/watch?v=S8i_Z1AFw8c&t=8s).

 ---
-Feel free to leave any questions or share your custom desktop setups in the comments below!
+Feel free to leave any questions or share your custom desktop setups in the comments section!

 ## Download Links